stiglers-eponym/BeamerPresenter/README.md

 ## Development

 ### Known problems
+* Sliders don't work in Qt 6: Sliders are shown, but cannot be used to change the playback position.
 * Video lags when drawing on it.
 Sometimes this can be reduced by first making sure that the presentation window has focus and then pausing and playing the video.
 * Videos show a short black frame between repetitions.
 This also appears when navigating to a page containing a video from a different slide than the slide before the video.
 * Sound in videos is basically untested and currently has low priority.
 Feel free to open an issue if this is relevant for you.